blat-blatnik/Pocket-Universe/README.md

   p.position += p.velocity
 ```

 This reduces the algorithmic complexity of the simulation from O(n<sup>2</sup>) to O(nt), where _t_ denotes the largest number of particles that belongs to any tile.
-Since _t_ will usually be way smaller than _n_, this is a big performance win.
+Since the particles tend to stay somewhat spread out _t_ will usually be way smaller than _n_, this is a big performance win.
 An implementation on the CPU can now simulate 8'000 particles (single-threaded), and a GPU implementation can simulate around 40'000 particles.

 ![](/screenshots/2.png)